 Abstract

-Materials and Methods: In this descriptive - analytical study, the method of data collection were based on field research, including 19 boys and 11 girls students with Down Syndrome, at the chronological age of 11-18 years old, speaking only Persian language.
-The method of research was based on spontaneous speech of students through the naming single words of 300 simple pictures, which were taken from the book of Virtual cultural of consonants, written by language and speech pathologist.
-All deleted consonants in the production of words by these students were considered, and the most common deleted consonants were registered.
-Then, in order to analyze their ability to recognize these deleted consonants used their writing skills.
-Besides, to confirm students' hearing health, Wepman's Test was used.
-Data were statistically analyzed via Kolmogorov-Smirnov and Wilcoxon tests, using SPSS software version 26.
+Methods The statistical population of this research comprised 19 boys and 11 girls, educable students with Down syndrome, speaking only Persian language, without any vision, hearing, stuttering, reading, and writing problems at the chronological age of 11-18 years old, studying in the exceptional elementary schools in Tehran.
+The method of research was based on spontaneous speech of students through the naming single words of 300 simple pictures.
+All deleted consonants in the production of words by students were considered, and the most common deleted consonants were registered.
+Then, we analyzed their ability to recognize and dominate these deleted consonants used in their writing skills.
+Besides, the Wepman auditory discrimination test was used to assess the students’ ability to distinguish between similar language sounds.
+In this descriptive-analytic study, the method of data collection was based on field research and data were statistically analyzed via the Kolmogorov-Smirnov and Wilcoxon tests, using SPSS software version 26.

 Keywords